dhermes/tailsk8s/08-add-vm-gcp.md

 gcloud compute ssh ubuntu@"${TAILSCALE_DEVICE_NAME}"
 ```

-On the GCE VM, run the bootstrap script.
-This will add new SSH public keys so
+On the GCE instance, run the bootstrap script.
+This will add new SSH public
-we can stop using `gcloud compute ssh` (which will be necessary when doing SSH
+keys so we can stop using `gcloud compute ssh` (which will be necessary when
-over Tailscale):
+doing SSH over Tailscale):

 ```bash
 TAILSCALE_DEVICE_NAME=agitated-feistel